Open a Modal Dialog Using Web API

 </button>

-You can also modify the dialog's dimensions while it is open.
+You can modify the dialog's dimensions while it is open.

 Showing a Progress Dialog

-To show a progress dialog, call the method studioPro.ui.dialogs.showProgressDialog(<title>, <steps>), where:
+To show a progress dialog, call the method studioPro.ui.dialogs.showProgressDialog(<title>, <steps>).
+The parameters are:

-• <title> is a string that is displayed in the title bar of the dialog
+• <title> – A string that is displayed in the title bar of the dialog.

-• <steps> is an array of ProgressDialogStep, which runs in the same order provided in the array; a ProgressDialogStep object contains the following properties:
+• <steps> – An array of ProgressDialogStep objects, which run in the same order provided in the array.
+A ProgressDialogStep object contains the following properties:

-• title – the title of the step, which is highlighted when the step is running
+• title – The title of the step, which is highlighted when the step runs.

-A checkmark icon will be shown next to the step title once step has completed successfully.
-If one of the steps fails, the dialog will close and the remaining steps will not be executed.
+A checkmark icon appears next to the step title when the step completes successfully.
+If one of the steps fails, the dialog closes and the remaining steps do not run.

 The showProgressDialog method returns a Promise<ProgressDialogResult>.
 ProgressDialogResult is an object that contains the following properties:

-• Success – returned when all the steps have returned true
+• Success – Returned when all steps return true.

-• Failure – returned when one step has failed, causing the dialog to close
+• Failure – Returned when one step fails, causing the dialog to close.

-• UserCancelled – returned when the user closes the dialog themselves and interrupts the process
+• UserCancelled – Returned when the user closes the dialog and interrupts the process.

-• failedStep (optional) – an object of type FailedProgressStepResult which describes the actual step that has failed
+• failedStep (optional) – An object of type FailedProgressStepResult that describes the step that failed.

 The FailedProgressStepResult object contains the following properties:

-• stepTitle – the title of the step that has failed, causing the whole process to fail
+• stepTitle – The title of the step that failed, causing the whole process to fail.

-• error – a string which describes the error or exception that has occurred during the step execution
+• error – A string that describes the error or exception that occurred during step execution.

-In the example below, you create a menu to show the modal progress dialog, and run three steps.
-This is done inside the loaded event in the main entry point (src/main/index.ts).
+The following example creates a menu to show the modal progress dialog and runs three steps inside the loaded event in the main entry point (src/main/index.ts):

 import { ComponentContext, IComponent, ProgressDialogStep, getStudioProApi } from "@mendix/extensions-api";